Compact Continuous Cold Atomic Beam from a Single Cell with 3D Cooling and Ultra-low Light Shift: Characterization

 Decoherence is inferred from the Ramsey-fringe contrast.
+The contrast is defined as $C = (S_{\rm max}-S_{\rm min})/(S_{\rm max}+S_{\rm min})$, where $S_{\rm max}$ and $S_{\rm min}$ are the maximum and minimum values of the detected Ramsey signal, respectively.
 Rather than varying $L$ \cite{Kwolek2020}, we sweep atomic flux and laser powers to isolate contrast-loss channels (Fig.~\ref{fig:Alldecoherencefactor}).
 Flux is tuned via dispenser temperature to reveal fluorescence-induced contrast loss [panel (a)], while MOT and BOM powers are scanned to quantify stray-light effects [panels (b,d)], corrected using the flux dependence in panel (a).
 The total source-induced contrast loss is $6.04(70)\%$ at $L=100~\mathrm{mm}$, comprising $4.43(30)\%$ from MOT stray light, $0.33(20)\%$ from BOM stray light, and $1.28(82)\%$ from atomic fluorescence.
 The FOM contribution is negligible, consistent with shielding by the $0.8~\mathrm{mm}$ mirror aperture and off-axis mirror geometry.
 BOM-induced loss can also be minimized by adjusting the beam direction, though this increases the longitudinal temperature.

 In the experiment, the interrogation time is $T=L/v=8.70 ~{\rm ms}$.
-The decoherence rate is determined from the rate of contrast loss, giving $6.04\%/8.70~{\rm ms} = 6.95~{\rm s^{-1}}$, consistent with the $5.34~{\rm{s}^{-1}}$ predicted by the ray-tracing model (Section~\ref{sec:theory}), validating our fluorescence-isolation design.
+The decoherence rate is determined from the rate of contrast loss, giving $6.04(70)\%/8.70~{\rm ms} = 6.95(8)~{\rm s^{-1}}$, consistent with the $5.34~{\rm{s}^{-1}}$ predicted by the ray-tracing model (Section~\ref{sec:theory}), validating our fluorescence-isolation design.

 We next evaluate the light shift arising from fluorescence and stray light by measuring the frequency shift of the Ramsey fringes.
 The interrogation time is modulated (by tuning $v$) to place the LO frequency near center of the fringe, thereby minimizing velocity-to-frequency coupling.
 Fig.~\ref{fig:dfonMOTP}(a) shows the central portion of the Ramsey fringes at various MOT powers.
 The vertical spread of the signal reflects amplitude noise due to flux instability rather than LO frequency noise.
 As the MOT power decreases, the fringe amplitude diminishes because of the reduced flux, while the center frequency of the fringe shifts upward.